Whistleblower Retaliation Lawyers

 What Is an Adverse Action?

+CEPA makes it unlawful for an employer to take “adverse action” against an employee who has acted as a whistleblower or otherwise refused to go along with an employer’s unlawful conduct.
 An adverse action is something an employer does to keep an employee from opposing an illegal or discriminatory practice.
-It also includes keeping an employee from participating in an employment discrimination proceeding.
 If a reasonable person would be deterred by the employer’s “adverse action,” the court would find this to be unlawful retaliation.

 The following list includes some possible adverse actions: